kpassapk/blog/content/posts/scenarios.md

 A good thing about its code is that all the logic is in one place.
 To add an additional test case, it is enough to add a row with the additional data structures.
-Error messages are consistent across tets, and it is relatively easy easy to see what is going on.
+Error messages are consistent across tests, and it is relatively easy easy to see what is going on.

 Let's add a few tests to the table.
 Here we will test the English and